 When will it come?

 The peace promised by God, made possible through Christ, will fully come to the earth (and the entire universe) in stages and at a time of His choosing.
 All those who have, or now are, called and converted have already been granted this state spiritually as a gift from the Eternal.

 Those who repent, have their sins forgiven and possess the Holy Spirit receive spiritual peace with God and within themselves (John 14:27, Romans 5:1, Philippians 4:7).
 This is in spite of the fact that they still have to endure trials and tribulations brought to them by the world (John 16:33).

-Jesus' Second Coming to earth, with his resurrected saints, will usher in God's kingdom for 1,000 years (Revelation 20:4).
-Humans living during this period, however, will still have to repent and accept His sacrifice for their sins in order to be spiritually at peace with the Father.
+Jesus' Second Coming, with his resurrected saints, will usher in God's kingdom for 1,000 years (Revelation 20:4).
+Humans living during this period, however, will still have to repent and accept His sacrifice for their sins in order to be spiritually at one with the Father.

 A few more events must also take place before all creation experiences the perfect fulfillment of peace promised in Luke 2:14.
 God will judge and permanently remove from his creation all those, including Satan the devil, who willfully chooses to be his enemy.
 He will accomplish this task through the lake of fire (Revelation 19:20, 20:10, 14 - 15).

 The Eternal will then create a new universe where only those who are righteous will dwell (Isaiah 65:17, 66:22, Revelation 21:1).
 He will then place his and Jesus' throne within a New Jerusalem and move the glorious city to our recreated planet (Revelation 21:2 - 3).
 It is then, when heaven and earth become one, that perfect peace will exist forever!